NTRforever/NTRforever/README.md

 - 👋 Hi, I’m @NTRforever
 - 👀 I’m interested in JAVA ,C++ ,and Python;
-- 🌱 I’m currently learning in TJU;
+- 🌱 I’m currently studying in TJU;
 - 📫 If there is anything I could help you, Please send message to 3316817905@QQ.com

 <!---